vdaas/vald/docs/user/get-started.md

 - Index Replication
     - Vald stores each index in multiple agents which enables index replicas.
-    - Rebalance the replica when some pods go down.
+    - Automatically rebalance the replica when some Vald agent goes down.

 - Easy to use
     - Vald can be easily installed in a few steps and Vald is highly customizable.